feature-image

 ADVERTISEMENT

-The Big Ten was desperate to plant its flag in the Los Angeles TV market, the second-biggest goldmine in the country, to juice up their next media deal.
+Back in 2022, USC and UCLA were the ultimate ‘first movers’ who basically blew up the old system.
+Because they left the Pac-12 while it was still relevant, they had big leverage.
+The Big Ten was desperate to plant its flag in the Los Angeles TV market, the second-biggest goldmine in the country, to juice up its next media deal.

-Because USC and UCLA were Hollywood, it helped the Big 10 to land $7 billion contract with Fox, CBS, and NBC.
+Because USC and UCLA were in Hollywood, it helped the Big 10 to land a $7 billion contract with Fox, CBS, and NBC.
 The Big Ten gave them “full-share” status from day one.
+That means they’re currently hauling in somewhere between $60 million and $75 million a year.

 ADVERTISEMENT

 Now, Oregon and Washington were in a much more frantic “save our souls” situation.
-When they decided to make a jump to the Big 10 a year later, in 2023, the Pac-12 was in his final breath and their TV options had basically evaporated.
+When they decided to make a jump to the Big 10 a year later, in 2023, the Pac-12 was in its final breath, and their TV options had basically evaporated.

 ADVERTISEMENT